diodesign/diosix/docs/running.md

 `gooey` will show messages and information from the hypervisor in red, and assign other colors to individual guests.
 For example, the first guest will use yellow to output its text, blue for the second guest, and purple for the third.
 By default, Diosix includes one guest.
 To include more, edit the `manifest.toml` file to add extra guests, and run Diosix again.

 Currently, `gooey` displays output text from all capsules, though when typing into it, either via Qemu or a real system's serial port, that input text is sent only to the first guest.
 The coloring of the input and output text can be temporarily altered by the guest, for example when listing files with `ls` and displaying executables in a special color.
+The exact colors seen may vary depending on the color scheme used by your terminal.

 ## Build without running <a name="buildonly"></a>